cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 # L1 menu rate estimation

-This tutorial will show how to setup and cofigure the L1 menu tool framework, how to produce a PS tablesm how to run the tool for a small number of events and examples on how to produce the rate vs PU and rate visualization plots.
+This tutorial will show how to setup the L1 menu tool framework, how to produce a PS table, how to run the tool for a small number of events and examples on how to produce the rate vs PU and rate visualization plots.

-We provide you with the [PS tables](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/input/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv), the [rate estimation output](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results) for the full statistics of the Run3 NuGun sample, the [rate vs PU plots](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/RateVsPU_plots/Plots_RatesVSPU_NewSeeds) and the [rate bar plot](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/Rate_Visual/rate_visual_percentage%2Brates%2Btotalrate_barPlot.pdf).

 ## Setup instructions